pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Domain events
 -------------

 The question is: "what happened?"
-In general, you can use event storming to provide an answer.
-In this example, for the sake of general familiarity, let's assume we have a domain in which things can be "created", "changed", and "discarded".
+You can use event storming to provide answers in your domain.
+In this example, for the sake of general familiarity let's assume we have a domain in which things can be "created", "changed", and "discarded".
 With that understanding in mind, we can begin to write some domain event classes.

-In the example below, the common attributes of a domain event, such as the entity ID and version, and the timestamp of the event, have been pulled up to a layer supertype called ``DomainEvent``.
+In the example below, there are three domain event classes: ``Created``, ``ValueChanged``, and ``Discarded``.
+The common attributes of the domain event classes - the entity ID, entity version, and the timestamp of the event - have been pulled up to a layer supertype ``DomainEvent``.

 .. code:: python